How to Dispose of Batteries

 From cell phones and laptops to power tools and children’s toys, batteries are used to power all types of portable devices.
 Eventually they wear out, and it's important to know how to dispose of batteries properly, whether they're rechargeable AA batteries or disposable akaline batteries.
 This Home Depot guide has information on proper disposal, plus gives tips about where to recycle batteries.

-Once a battery stops powering or holding a charge, it’s time to replace them.
+Once a battery stops powering or holding a charge, it’s time to replace it.
 Batteries come in two basic types: rechargeable and single-use or disposable ones.
 Car batteries, rechargeable 9-volt batteries and even tiny cell watch batteries can all have toxic chemicals and heavy metals.
 It’s important to know where and how to dispose of lithium batteries and others properly.

 Tip: “Dead” batteries are not completely dead and must be stored and thrown away correctly to prevent fires.

 Rechargeable batteries can be charged hundreds of times before they have to be replaced.
 Laptops, tablets, digital cameras, cell phones and cordless power tools all use rechargeable batteries.
-These batteries are usually lithium ion, nickel-cadmium, nickel metal hydride, nickel-zinc or small sealed lead batteries.
+These batteries are usually lithium-ion, nickel-cadmium, nickel-metal hydride, nickel-zinc or small sealed lead batteries.
 Rechargeable batteries should be recycled.
 Look for the battery recycling seals on rechargeable batteries.

 Tip: Remove batteries from broken cell phones and laptops before you give, throw away or recycle the device.

 Alkaline batteries are the common household types found in remotes, clocks, flashlights, smoke detectors and other wireless devices.
 They are usually non-hazardous and can simply be tossed into a regular trash can, except in California.
 However, since they still have power in them it’s best to follow a few precautions before you throw them out: